L0RDR0B/frogger-york/README.md

-This is a friendly parody of Frogger, based upon the coding tutorial by Zigurous below, created as a leaving present for Pete Cooper at the University of York.
+This is a friendly parody of Frogger, based upon the coding tutorial by Zigurous below, created at the University of York.

 # Frogger (2D)